-Russian manufacturer Yota Devices first showcased the YotaPhone at CES 2013.
-The first handset to showcase a power-saving e-ink display opposite the typical LCD and Android OS, YotaPhone intrigued us with its bold design.
+In 2013, Russian manufacturer Yota proudly showcased the first handset to use a power-saving e-ink display on the back side of the typical LCD running Android.
+YotaPhone intrigued us with its bold design.
 Would this be the smartphone to break the dual-screen curse?
-Alas, no. The YotaPhone still has its interesting, potentially useful concept, but some design and use issues with that second screen ultimately keep it in the realm of likable oddball.
+Alas, no. The YotaPhone still had its interesting, potentially useful concept, but some design and use issues with that second screen ultimately keep it in the realm of likable oddball.
 The same stood for the improved, but still unconvincing YotaPhone 2 of 2014.

 It started with the Samsung Galaxy Note Edge, a curvy-sided extra-large phone that envisioned its single rounded side as a second screen complete with its own shortcuts and vertical scrolling information ticker.
 Next came the S6 Edge, the dual-curved version of the S6 flagship, which all but scrapped the original Edge screen design and came up with a new set of rules.
 Months later, the Galaxy S6 Edge+ was back to its 5.7-inch size with a set of tools that built up the S6 Edge's -- namely, you can add shortcuts for favorite people and apps, see alerts, and turn on night mode.
 There's also a funky calling feature where the edge of the overturned screen lights up when one of your favorites calls.
 Read CNET's full review.

 And now we've come full circle, with LG once again battling arch-rival Samsung on an even smaller, more tucked-away design.
 What did we think of the V10's always-there shortcuts bar?
 Read CNET's hands-on impressions here.